jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 * Go to **Policies** -> **Runtime Policies** and then look at **security-playground-restricted-nomalware** - Note that rather than just detecting malware (as in the other Namespaces) we are blocking it if the workload is in the **security-playground-restricted-nomalware** Namespace
     * And we have a another copy of our security-playground-restricted service running there on a different HostPort
 * Run **./example-curls-restricted-nomalware.sh** which runs all those same curls but against a workload that is both restricted but also has Sysdig preventing malware (rather than just detecting it) (but not blocking Container Drift - as we want to show that the malware tries to run so we can block it with that)
-    1. If you look at the resulting Events in our Insights UI you'll see the Malware was **prevented** from running rather than just detected this time
+    1. If you look at the resulting Events in our Threats UI you'll see the Malware was **prevented** from running rather than just detected this time
     1. ![](instruction-images/malware.png)

 So, as you can see, a combination of fixing the posture of the workload as well as Sysdig's Container Drift and Malware Detection goes a **long** way to preventing so many common attacks - even against workload with such critical vulnerabilities!